Queen Elizabeth National Park guide

 Can I combine a Queen Elizabeth NP trip with gorilla or chimp trekking?

-A Queen Elizabeth National Park safari pairs very well with both chimpanzee and gorilla trekking.
 For gorillas, the most convenient trekking location from Queen Elizabeth NP is Buhoma, on the northern edge of Bwindi Impenetrable National Park.
 Depending on where you’re staying in Queen Elizabeth, the drive to Buhoma typically takes between 3 and 4 hours.
 Travel to other gorilla trekking regions in Bwindi or to Mgahinga Gorilla National Park is also possible, but these routes usually require 5 to 7 hours on the road.

 When it comes to chimpanzee trekking, Queen Elizabeth NP offers even easier access.
-Kyambura Gorge and Kalinzu Forest Reserve—two popular trekking sites—sit right next to the park and can be visited as day trips from virtually any lodge or camp in the area.
+Kyambura Gorge and Kalinzu Forest Reserve; two popular trekking sites—sit right next to the park and can be visited as day trips from virtually any lodge or camp in the area.
 Kalinzu generally offers a slightly higher chance of sightings, while Kyambura stands out as the most affordable chimp trekking option in Uganda.

 It’s also simple to add Kibale National Park, the country’s premier chimp trekking destination, to a budget safari that includes Queen Elizabeth NP.
 However, keep in mind that Kibale is more expensive and tends to attract larger numbers of visitors compared to Kyambura or Kalinzu.